-Althoff Catholic High School is dedicated to the total formation of our students.
-Our youth are encouraged to grow academically, socially, emotionally, as well as spiritually.
+Althoff Catholic High School is rooted in Jesus Christ.
+Therefore, every day, our youth and faculty are encouraged to grow spiritually.
 Students and teachers of all faiths are encouraged to be people who live out their faith in everyday life and who actively participate in the life of the Church.
 One way in which this can be accomplished is through participation in annual retreats.

-The junior year retreat program is a two-day, overnight event that takes place at Camp Ondessonk in the Shawnee National Forest.
-This program, led by John Bouc, Director of Campus Ministry, entices the students to a whole new level of Christ-centered living.
-Students explore their foundational relationships, reconcile some mistakes, and try to return to "everyday life" with new tools for living as Christ created us to be.
+The junior year retreat program is a two-day, overnight event that takes place at Camp Ondessonk in Southern Illinois.
+This dynamic program, led by our Director of Campus Ministry, entices the students to a whole new level of Christ-centered living and Christian-community.

 Although also a key component of our service program, the Senior Service Project also fosters spiritual growth.
 Through the Service Learning Project, seniors spend three weeks in full-time volunteer service with goal of encountering Jesus in the face of people in need.
 See “SERVING OTHERS” to learn more.